McDougall Orphanage and Morley Residential School Timeline

 Native Crafts is reintroduced to the curriculum.

-The residence building is used to serve hot lunches to the day school students until 1973.
-It is also used for student showers and for various adult classes.
+The residence building is used to serve hot lunches to the day school children until 1973.
+It is also used for children showers and for various adult classes.

 For the next two years at least, the residence building houses the Stoney Cultural Education Program and some band offices.